 Planned Small Construction Accreditation Framework

-Low-risk construction projects under $4 million (excluding GST) can be delivered through an accreditation process managed by our Infrastructure Delivery team.
+Low-risk construction projects under $4 million (excluding GST) can be delivered through an accreditation process.
+Our Infrastructure Delivery team manages this process.

 The process is guided by: